QingyangKong/knowledge-dump/Specifications/Git/HowToContribute.md

 git checkout <files supposed to be disposed>
 ```

+## How to commit changes
+Be attention `commit . -m 'comment'` and `commit -a -m 'comment'` will first add all files in "unstaged for commit" to "staged to commit" and commit them with files that was in "staged to commit", so never use `commit .` and `commit -a` to commit files unless you know what you are doing.

+If you just want to commit files in "staged to commit", use command `commit -m 'comment'`.
+If you just want to commit a specifc file in "staged to commit", use command `commit <file name> -m 'comment'`.

 ## How to amend a commit
 When work as a member in a team, it is always important to keep the same commit style and remove duplicate and inappropriate commit to make history concise and readable.
 It is possible that mistype the comment when commit.
 If you want to modify it, use the command below: